Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 We checked in at 11.20 am when we were pleasantly surprised to find that, due to my husband's Spire Elite brand loyalty status at the time, two complimentary breakfasts had been added to our booking.
 We have rarely experienced this with IHG, although Hilton Hotels give complimentary breakfasts to Hilton Honors members of Gold and above status.

 A wide, medium wood door opened into the short corridor of room 225.
-On the right, a white door went into the bathroom.
+On the right, there was a white door leading into the bathroom.
 The bedroom area was beyond, with a wardrobe backing onto the bathroom, bed on the adjacent wall and further furniture opposite.
 A central rectangular triple glazed window overlooked the front of the hotel.

 A wide black framed River Thames/London skyline black and white sketch with patches of green hung on the wall above the bed.

 The bed was on a grey base.
-Bedding consisted of white sheet and pillows, white striped duvet and a runner in beige, dark turquoise, lime green, and white.
+Bedding consisted of a white sheet and pillows, a white striped duvet, and a runner in beige, dark turquoise, lime green, and white.

 The furniture was of a medium colored wood.
 Beyond the mirror, on the left wall, there was a tall narrow unit with two doors, containing an ironing board, trouser press, and an iron.
 Tea and coffee-making facilities were on a shelf at the top of the unit.
 The lid had to be open for the kettle to work.

 All the furniture had chrome handles.
 The curved desk had solid wood sides and a central drawer.
 Beyond it, towards the corner of the room, there was a wooden unit on castors, containing a fridge.